aaronland/ios-nfc-tagreader/README.md

 # ios-nfc-tagreader

-Minimal iOS application for reading NFC tags and displaying their values.
+Minimalist iOS application for reading NFC tags and displaying their values.

 ## Important

 This is an early stage application and lacks thorough documentation or error handling.

+Although there are definitely places where this application can be improved it is meant to be minimalist, by design.
+It's only purpose is to read atomic NFC tags and to serve a reference implementation for how that functionality works in iOS.

 ## Example